La Fouine

 Laouni Mouhid (لاوني محيد, /ar/; born 25 December 1981), commonly known by his stage name La Fouine (/fr/; lit.
-'The beech marten'), as well as Fouiny (/fwiːni/), is a French-Moroccan rapper and singer.
+'The beech marten'), as well as Fouiny (/fwiːni/), is a French rapper and singer.
 He is the founder of record label Banlieue Sale and the clothing line Street Swagg.
 La Fouine was voted Best French Artist at the MTV Europe Music Awards in 2011 and Best Male Artist at the Trace Urban Music Awards in 2013.
 With two million subscribers on YouTube, seven million on Facebook, and four million on Twitter, he was the most-followed French rapper on social media in 2015.
 Known as "the rapper with the goatee," he eventually shaved it off in June 2016.

 La Fouine has sold over one million albums.
-On October 26, 2004, he released his first mixtape, titled Planète Trappes.
+On 26 October 2004, he released his first mixtape, titled Planète Trappes.
 The following year, he released his first album, Bourré au Son.
 He released his second album, Aller-Retour, in 2007, which was certified double gold.
 With his growing fame, Laouni released a series of albums and mixtapes annually.
 He released Mes repères in 2009, followed by La Fouine vs Laouni in 2011, both went platinum.
 In 2013, the rapper published a book and an album, both titled Drôle de Parcours.
 The album sold over 200,000 copies and has been certified gold.

 La Fouine, known for his Capitale du Crime mixtapes, released four compilations from the series in 2008, 2010, 2011, and 2014, with the last three all being certified gold.
 In 2014, in collaboration with Sindy, Sultan, and Fababy, he released the pop project Team BS, which was certified gold within just a few weeks.
 In 2016, he released the album Nouveau Monde, which sold approximately 10,000 copies in one month.
 In May 2017, during the Mawazine Festival in Morocco, La Fouine achieved the largest audience of his career, with 150,000 people attending his concert.